microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 > Between the performance optimizations at a Serverless Azure Cosmos DB Instance doors, the scenario with a single user calling the API combined with such a small volume of `products` data persisted in Azure Cosmos DB, the end to end API response time discrepancy between Azure Managed Redis and Cosmos DB can be reduced.
 >
 > To clearly identify calls' response with or without cache, you'll add an artificial high latency while interacting with Azure Cosmos DB .
-> To do so, you'll find an environment variable in appsettings.json.template named `SIMULATED_DB_LATENCY_IN_SECONDS` that you'll have to fill in : The rest of the application code is ready to take this value into account.
+> To do so, you'll find an environment variable named `SIMULATED_DB_LATENCY_IN_SECONDS` in the `src/catalog-api` folder inside the `appsettings.json.template` file that you'll have to fill in : The rest of the application code is ready to take this value into account.

 </div>